dd32/td-gh-ex/readme.txt

 If you have any questions that are beyond the scope of this help file, please visit themezee.com.
 Thanks so much!

-It is completely optional, but if you like the Theme I would appreciate it if you keep the credit link at the bottom.
+It is completely optional, but if you like the Theme we would appreciate it if you keep the credit link at the bottom.

 -----------------------------------